 Science Communication

-The Delta Science Program recognizes that communication is essential to building the Delta science community and delivering pertinent information to scientists, decision-makers, the public, and other stakeholders.
-Effective science communication transforms information into knowledge, and knowledge into action.
+The Delta Science Program recognizes that communication is essential to building the Delta science community and delivering pertinent information to scientists, decision-makers, the public, and other interested parties.
+Effective science communication transforms information into knowledge and knowledge into action.
 The Delta Science Program communicates science to a wide range of audiences through hosting events, supporting various publications, and generating outreach materials.

 Events

 The Delta Science Program organizes and sponsors conferences, seminars, symposia, workshops, reviews, interagency forums, and other events.
-View our events calendar and subscribe to receive email announcements.
+View our events calendar and subscribe to receive email announcements to learn about upcoming events.

 Bay-Delta Science Conference

-The biennial Bay-Delta Science Conference is jointly sponsored by the Delta Stewardship Council and U.S. Geological Survey as a forum for presenting scientific analyses and results relevant to the management of the San Francisco Bay and Sacramento-San Joaquin Delta.
-The goal of the conference is to provide new information and syntheses to the broad community of scientists, engineers, resource managers, and stakeholders working on Bay-Delta issues.
+The biennial Bay-Delta Science Conference is jointly sponsored by the Delta Stewardship Council and the U.S. Geological Survey as a forum for presenting scientific analyses and results relevant to managing the San Francisco Bay and Sacramento-San Joaquin Delta.
+The goal of the conference is to provide new information and syntheses to the broad community of scientists, engineers, resource managers, and other interested parties working on Bay-Delta issues.

-The 2024 Bay-Delta Science Conference will be held in person on Sept.
-30 - Oct.
-2. The theme is “Cultivating Connections for a Dynamically Changing Environment.”
-Learn more on BayDeltaScienceConference.com.
+The most recent Bay-Delta Science Conference was held in Sacramento from September 30 to October 2, 2024.
+The theme was “Cultivating Connections for a Dynamically Changing Environment.”
+More information is available on BayDeltaScienceConference.com.

 Delta Science Tracker

-The Delta Science Tracker is intended to be a mechanism of communication to a broad audience, including technical users (e.g., academic & agency scientists), decision-makers (e.g., program and resource managers, Council or other board members, legislative staff), and various other stakeholders (e.g., the public).
-This online tool that hosts a comprehensive inventory of scientific research and monitoring activities conducted in the Delta.
+The Delta Science Tracker provides a communication platform for researchers, program and resource managers, and the public.
+This online tool hosts a comprehensive inventory of scientific research and monitoring activities conducted in the Delta and provides direct access to numerous products and outputs of those activities.

 Delta Breeze Newsletter